An Attentive Survey of Attention Models: Taxonomy of Attention

 \subsection{Number of sequences}

 Thus far we have only considered the case which involves a single input and corresponding output sequence.
-This type of attention, which we refer to as \textbf{distinctive}, is used when candidate and query states belong to two distinct input and output sequences respectively.
-Most attention models employed for translation \citep*{DBLP:journals/corr/BahdanauCB14}, summarization \citep*{DBLP:journals/corr/RushCW15}, image captioning \citep*{conf/icml/XuBKCCSZB15} and speech recognition \citep*{44926} fall within the distinctive type of attention.
+This type of attention, which we refer to as \textbf{distinctive}, is used when key and query states belong to two distinct input and output sequences respectively.
+Most attention models employed for translation \cite{DBLP:journals/corr/BahdanauCB14}, image captioning \cite{conf/icml/XuBKCCSZB15}, and speech recognition \cite{44926} fall within the distinctive type of attention.

-A \textbf{co-attention} model operates on multiple input sequences at the same time and jointly learns their attention weights, to capture interactions between these inputs. \cite{DBLP:journals/corr/LuYBP16} use a co-attention model for visual question answering.
-The authors argue that in addition to modeling visual attention on the input image, it is also important to model question attention because all words in the text of question are not equally important to the answer of the question.
+A \textbf{co-attention} model operates on multiple input sequences at the same time and jointly learns their attention weights, to capture interactions between these inputs. \cite{DBLP:journals/corr/LuYBP16x} used a co-attention model for visual question answering.
+The authors argued that in addition to modeling visual attention on the input image, it is also important to model question attention because all words in the text of question are not equally important to the answer of the question.
 Further, attention based image representation is used to guide the question attention and vice versa, which essentially helps to simultaneously detect key phrases in the question and corresponding regions of images relevant to the answer.
+Similarly, \cite{yu2019deep} use co-attention for visual question answering task.

 In contrast, for tasks such as text classification and recommendation, input is a sequence but the output is not a sequence.
 In this scenario, attention can be used for learning relevant tokens in the input sequence for every token in the \textit{same} input sequence.
-In other words, the query and candidate states belong to the same sequence for this type of attention.
+In other words, the key and query states belong to the same sequence for this type of attention.
 For this purpose, \textbf{self} attention, also known as inner attention has been proposed by \cite{Yang2016HierarchicalAN}.
+To understand this better, let's consider an input sequence of words \(\displaystyle \{w_1, w_2, w_3, w_4, w_5\} \) such that \(\displaystyle w_i \) is the vector representation of the words in the sequence.
+If we feed this input sequence to a self attention layer, the output is another sequence \(\displaystyle \{y_1, y_2, y_3, y_4, y_5\} \) such that \(\displaystyle y_i = \sum_j \alpha_{ij} * w_j\).
+Here the attention weights aim to capture how two words in the same sequence are related, where the concept of relevance depends on the main task.